How To Stain Concrete : The Complete Guide

 Quick and Easy Floor Wax and Build Up Remover

-If you have paints, glues or other sticky stuff on your concrete, then you’ll need to remove those with a paint stripper, mastic remover or heavy duty glue remover.
+You'll need to remove these with a paint stripper, mastic remover or heavy duty glue remover.
 With paints and glues you will still likely need to lightly sand the concrete.
 Which you can do with a rented floor sander or floor buffing machine with the sanding pads.

 After your floor is completely dry, you are ready to move on to the next step: staining concrete.